LONDON, GREATER - London WC1, Holborn, Princess Louise

 One of the great historic pubs of London, famous for its remarkable interior.
 The outside is a rather modest, slightly Italianate design of 1872 but the interior was completely remodelled in 1891 by the otherwise unknown Arthur Chitty.
 There is a most sumptuous display of tiling and mirrors which give the building exactly the sense of fantasy and gaiety its owners and architect must have wanted.
 The tiles are by W. B. Simpson & Sons and the glass is signed R. Morris and Son.
 See how the counter (with its island bar back) projects out into the bar so that staff could reach the customers easily.

-The exterior walls of the whole room has one of the finest displays of decorative tiling and gilded & etched mirrors anywhere.
+The exterior walls of the whole room has one of the finest displays of decorative tiling and gilded & etched mirrors anywhere, although there is also some very fine work at the Viaduct Tavern, Smithfield, London EC1; not far away.
 There is a tiled dado mainly of diagonally laid tiles and above it is a series of wide colourful tiled panels and gilded & etched mirrors alternating.
 Above this is a polychrome tile frieze decorated with urns and swags in deep relief.
 The floors of the two corridors and the entrance lobbies have mosaic floors.
-Highly ornate patterned ceiling is held up by a series of Corinthian colums with decorative capitals.
+Highly ornate patterned ceiling is held up by a series of Corinthian columns with decorative capitals.
 The front space has double doors with deep etched panels from both lobbies, the counter front has decorative brackets but the fixed seating is more modern.

 In the rear left bar, which has a modern lino tiled floor laid diagonally, you will see some more of the alternating tiled panels and mirror panels above a timber dado and topped with a polychrome tile frieze of urns and swags in deep relief.
 Some old fixed seating, two splendid colourful stained glass windows by W H Lascelles and Co. with titles of Music and Drama and three small stained and leaded panels above of mainly fruit.
 There is a Victorian fireplace with a fine wood surround featuring tiled panels (but a modern interior) with a large gilded and etched mirror above and lit by a skylight with yellow coloured pattern glass panels (probably modern).
 From the rear left room go down the staircase which has tiling on the walls and you will find another wonderful coloured stained glass window entitled Painting.